MaxtronElNoob/MaxtronElNoob/README.md

-- 👋 Hi, I’m @MaxtronElNoob
+- 👋 Hi, I’m @MaxtronElNoob.
-- 👀 I’m interested in Videogames and programing
+- 👀 I’m interested in Videogames and programing.
-- 🌱 I’m currently learning Godot Engine
+- 🌱 I’m currently learning Godot Engine, CSS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me via mail.